cyberark/secretless-broker/internal/app/secretless/plugin/README.md

+# DANGER: API OVERHAUL IN PROGRESS

+**The plugin API is changing, and is now private.
+When the new public API is ready it will be moved back into pkg and documented.
+The old documentation is below.
+However, no new plugins should be built on this framework.**

+# OLD README CONTENT

 # Plugin v1 API

 **_WARNING: Given the speed of development, there will likely be cases of outdated documentation so please use this document